joreilly86/flocode-python-essentials/README.md

 ## Overview

-Get ready to unlock the power of Python for engineering problems.
-Whether you are moving beyond spreadsheets or sharpening existing skills, this course gives you the tools, vocabulary, and mindset to automate work, analyse data, and build dependable workflows.
+This course teaches Python fundamentals for engineering work.
+You'll learn how to automate calculations, handle data, and build reliable workflows - practical skills that help you move beyond spreadsheets and solve real engineering problems.

 What you will learn: